Teenlife

 Harvard is the oldest and most prestigious university in the country.
 Its name is instantly recognizable and equated with excellence.
 It is also highly selective.
 The college offers admission to about 5 percent of applicants each year.
 Even students with all A’s and perfect SAT scores don’t get in.

-However, there are many other fine colleges that offer a great education and accept far more than 5 percent.
+However, many other fine colleges offer a great education and accept far more than 5 percent.
 College truly is for everyone.
 If you are an average student, don’t despair.
-Look for the colleges that will recognize potential and see you as a viable applicant.
+Look for colleges that will recognize your potential and see you as a viable applicant.
 Look for colleges with high acceptance rates.
 Better yet, look for the colleges where you would be a top applicant in the applicant pool.
 This translates into more merit aid in the financial aid package.

 Faculty-student ratio